bhandras/llformat/README.md

 ## CLI

-Builds an `llformat` binary with two modes:
+Builds an `llformat` binary with two behaviors:

 - Default: Print formatted result to stdout.
 - `-w` / `--write`: Overwrite the provided file in place.